 The UK has an annual Capital Gains Tax allowance of £12,300 per person.
 If your net capital gain is higher than this allowance, you can offset capital losses to keep your net capital gain under the £12,300 allowance.
 There is no limit on the capital losses you can use to do this.

-After doing this, if you have more capital losses left over, you can carry these forward to future tax years.
-Capital losses expire after 4 years.
+After doing this, if you have more capital losses left over, you can carry these forward to future tax years, but you must register them with HMRC within 4 years.